wuerzlefish/Qlockwork/Readme.txt

 ******************************************************************************

 #define ESP_LED                    Displays the function using the LED on the ESP.
 It flashes once a second.

+#define MODE_BUTTON                Use a hardware mode-button.
+#define ONOFF_BUTTON               Use a hardware on/off-button.
+#define TIME_BUTTON                Use a hardware time-button.
+Debug to serial will not work anymore if defined.

 #define SENSOR_DHT22               Use a DHT22 sensor module (not the plain sensor) for room temperature and humidity.
 #define DHT_TEMPERATURE_OFFSET     Sets how many degrees the measured room temperature (+ or -) should be corrected.